denoland/deno_lint/docs/rules/verbatim_module_syntax.md

 Enforces type imports to be declared as type imports.

-This rule ensures that the code works when the `verbatimModuleSyntax` compiler option is enabled.
+This rule ensures that the code works when the `verbatimModuleSyntax` TypeScript compiler option is enabled.
 This is useful in libraries distributing TypeScript code in order to work in more scenarios.

 ### Invalid: